Definition of Implied Volatility

 Implied Volatility and Option Prices

-- The price of an option is largely dependent on the Implied Volatility (IV) relevant to the contract.
-When one buys an option contract, one is given the right to buy or sell the underlying asset at a predetermined price within the option period.
+- An option is price largely depends on the Implied Volatility (IV) relevant to the contract.
+Buying an options contract gives one the right to buy or sell the underlying asset at a predetermined price within the option period.
 If the IV is higher, the prices will be higher in the future, resulting in the option contract price being higher today.
-Conversely, if the IV is lower, the option contract price will be lower today.
+Conversely, the option contract price will be lower today if the IV is lower.

-- Therefore, when you buy an option, the difference between the buying and selling price is the profit.
+- Therefore, when you buy an option, the profit is the difference between the buying and selling price.
 It’s important to note that the IV is an uncertain estimation of the future price and not a guarantee of the movement.

 - The actual price in the future may not necessarily follow the predicted IV, as actual prices depend largely on the demand and supply functions prevailing at that time.
 The IV only helps estimate the expected change and direction of such change.